fleetdm/fleet/handbook/community.md

 ### Process

 1. Decide if the change is acceptable (see below).
 If this will take time, acknowledge the contribution and let the user know that the team will respond.
-If you choose not to approve a change first thank the contributor for their interest.
+If you choose not to approve a change, first thank the contributor for their interest.
 Next, encourage them to open an issue or discuss their ideas before writing more code.
 This can occur in the #fleet channel of osquery's Slack.
 2. Help the contributor make the content suitable for merging.
 Ensure appropriate manual and automated testing occurred.
-Also confirm that changes to files and documentation are updated.
-Usually this is best done with code review and coaching the user.
+Also, confirm that changes to files and documentation are updated.
+Usually, this is best done with code review and coaching the user.
 Sometimes Fleet may complete a PR by improving testing and code review.
-3. After reviewing and addressing all the changes a PR needs a Fleet team member may merge.
+3. After reviewing and addressing all the changes a PR needs, a Fleet team member may merge.
 Before merging, please use your best judgment.
-Double-check that CI is passing, documentation is updated, and changes file is created.
+Double-check that CI is passing, documentation is updated, and a changes file is created.
 4. Once a PR is approved and merged, thank and congratulate the contributor.
-Next share it with the team in the #help-promote channel of Fleet's Slack so they can promote it on social media.
+Next, share it with the team in the #help-promote channel of Fleet's Slack so they can promote it on social media.
 Recognized contributors often become project champions.

 Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide for more detailed information.

 ### What is acceptable?

-Merges for minor documentation updates or bug fixes are usually done by the Fleet team.
-Working Standard Query Library(SQL) additions or fixes are acceptable with correct attribution.
+The Fleet team usually does Merges for minor documentation updates or bug fixes Working Standard Query Library(SQL) additions or fixes are acceptable with correct attribution.
 Please use your best judgment.

 [Product DRIs](./product.md#product-dris) should approve extensive changes and new features.
 Ask in the #g-product channel in Fleet's Slack for more information.